-- Collect primary data: the amount of plastic packaging used, countries shares, and if possible polymer and category share in the packaging item. - 2.
-Compute mass: Give the total mass of plastic packaging implied in the country of usage.
-It is possible to multiply the numbers of sale in this country with the weight of the plastic packaging. - 3.
-Compute lost mass: Apply the country/category specific mismanaged waste index to the quantities that are sold in each country to get the lost mass of packaging in the environment. - 4.
-Compute released mass: Multiply the lost mass with the release rate to get the leakage to ocean (by country and possibly by polymer). - (Important) 5.
-Leakage from export: Go to module leakage from export to add the mismanaged and released quantities coming from export of packaging waste.
+- Collect primary data: the amount of plastic packaging used, countries shares, and if possible polymer and category share in the packaging item. - Compute mass: Give the total mass of plastic packaging implied in the country of usage.
+It is possible to multiply the numbers of sale in this country with the weight of the plastic packaging. - Compute lost mass: Apply the country/category specific mismanaged waste index to the quantities that are sold in each country to get the lost mass of packaging in the environment. - 4.
+Compute released mass: Multiply the lost mass with the release rate to get the leakage to ocean (by country and possibly by polymer).